gree/MuscleCompressor/README.md

 3. After click the button "Load Motion", a file browser will open.
 Go to the motion strage location (Assets/StreamingAssets/Motion) and select .data file.
 4. Motion is applied to the avatar in the scene

+Sample motions are included in Assets/StreamingAssets/Motion for testing.

 ### Convert to animation clips
 1. (Open this project with Unity 2021.3.19 and import Oculus Integration and Final IK from Package Manager)
 2. Click VRStudioLab>Bytes2Anim in the menu at the top of Unity